LordPatriot/flashcards/PITCHME.md

 * Pod - one or more app containers + shared resources
 * Pods are fungible (interchangeable)
 * Service - an abstraction which defines a logical set of Pods and a policy by which to access them
+* Service is a deployment that can be accessed (either externally or internally)
+* Service routes traffic across a set of Pods
+* Labels - label instances for test/production and version them